Darkroman/FrozenCookies/README.md

 What's new?
 -----------
+2019 May 20
+- Fixed Frozen Cookies statistics not updating in the menu

 2018 Oct 27
 - Added Shimmering veil blacklists
 - Updated SE auto cast strategy to use new fractal engine instead of chancemaker.